MARTIMM/question-answer/docs/content-docs/reference/Types.md

 The users application can modify the variables before opening any query sheets.
 The following variables are used in this program;

-  * QADataFileType `$data-file-type`; You can choose from QAJSON or QATOML.
+  * QAFileType `$data-file-type`; You can choose from QAJSON or QATOML.
 By default it loads and saves the answers to questions in json formatted files.

   * Str `$cfgloc-set`; Location where sets are stored.
 Default is `$!HOME/.config/QAManager/Sets.d` on *nix systems.
 Use `cfgloc-set()` to change it.